ggerganov/whisper.cpp/examples/talk.wasm/README.md

 - Speak phrases that are no longer than 10 seconds - this is the audio context of the AI
 - The web-page uses about 1.4GB of RAM

+Notice that this demo is using the smallest GPT-2 model, so the generated text responses are not always very good.
+Also, the prompting strategy can likely be improved to achieve better results.

+The demo is quite computationally heavy - it's not usual to run these transformer models in a browser.
+Typically, they run on powerful GPU hardware.
+So for better experience, you do need to have a powerful computer.

+Probably in the near future, mobile browsers will start to support the WASM SIMD capabilities and this will allow to run the demo on your phone or tablet.
+But for now it seems to be not supported (at least on iPhone).

 ## Feedback

 If you have any comments or ideas for improvement, please drop a comment in the following discussion: